 In some hospitals, the patient's advocate will help the family apply for SSI and/or SSD for you, knowing that the hospital will be paid quicker if the application is done immediately.
 However, most hospitals will no longer help the family do this.
 It needs to be done immediately if there are serious symptoms.
 Please see how to make such applications on our website under the title "Important Information > Social Security Disability Benefits."

 STEP DOWN TREATMENT:

-Sadly, the quality of a patient's insurance, will often determine how long they will be keep in the hospital following a serious TBI.
+Sadly, the quality of a patient's insurance, will often determine how long they will be kept in the hospital following a serious TBI.
 Your job as a family member is to maximize the rehabilitation available to the patient.
 If your loved one is unresponsive but not diagnosed as "brain dead" (see more below) then there will come a time when subacute treatment needs to be considered.
 This is where possible differences over the real Rancho scale come into play.
 The hospital will also make the determination as to whether or not it appears there has been any noticeable recovery on the part of the patient.
 Again, that is capable of being distorted as well.
-If there is any question of that, the family needs to contact a rehabilitation facility, who will send out an expert to do an assessment on the patient for free.
-Some of these include:
+If there is any question of distortion or misdiagnosis the family needs to contact a rehabilitation facility.
+The facility will send out an expert to do an assessment on the patient for free.
+Some of these facilities include:

 - NeuroRestorative - locations across the United States.
 1-800-743-6802

 - Shepherd Center - (located in Atlanta, GA but world renown) 1-800 743-7437 or 404-350-7345

 - Kessler Institute for Rehabilitation - (located throughout New Jersey) 973-243-6950

 - CNS Center for Neuro Skills - (locations throughout California) 1-800-922-4994